lkubicek1/react-go-auth/internal-demo/README.md

 ## Overview

 The `internal-demo` project showcases various features and best practices in building an internal user management system.
-It includes user registration, login, password encryption, JWT token management, and more.
+It includes user registration, login, password encryption, Session management, and more.
 This approach gives you complete control over user data and authentication flows.

 ## Features

 - User Registration and Login
 - Password Hashing and Secure Storage
-- JWT (JSON Web Tokens) for Authentication
+- Session Cookies for Authentication
 - Role-Based Access Control (RBAC)
 - Integration with MongoDB for data persistence
 - CORS Configuration